petar1905/database-group-assignment-2024/README.md

 - [ ] Trigger that forbids creation of trips whose date is different from today (BEFORE INSERT)

+- [ ] Trigger that forbids creation of trips whose vehicle is not owned by the driver (BEFORE INSERT)

 - [ ] Trigger that forbids updates of comments (BEFORE UPDATE)

 - [ ] Trigger that shortens passenger/driver's name (John Smith -> John S., Boyan Vasilev -> Boyan V.) (AFTER UPDATE)

-- [ ] Trigger that deletes all of user's trips and comments before deleting the user (BEFORE DELETE)
+- [ ] Trigger that deletes all of user's trips before deleting the user (BEFORE DELETE)

+- [ ] Trigger that deletes trip comment before deleting the trip (BEFORE DELETE)

 Petar Slavov